-In this page, we present the installation procedure of the R-package that allow to run Monolix from R. The R package lixoftConnectors is located in the installation directory as tar.gz ball.
+In this page, we present the installation procedure of the R-package that allows to run Monolix from R. The R package lixoftConnectors is located in the installation directory as tar.gz ball.
 It can be installed directly using Rstudio (Tools > Install packages > from package archive file) or with the following R command:

 install.packages(packagePath, repos = NULL, type="source", INSTALL_opts ="--no-multiarch") with the packagePath = ‘<installDirectory>/connectors/lixoftConnectors.tar.gz’ where <installDirectory> is the MonolixSuite installation directory.